 I have also covered the Leveson Inquiry for the Guardian-award winning British student newspaper The River, and in 2012, I worked at the London Olympics at the equestrian venue, where I supported the world’s leading broadcasters such as NBC, BBC, Al Jazeera, ARD/ZDF, NINE, ASBU, ORF, Record TV, SWISS TV to produce footage and helped to conduct interviews with the athletes.

 I am currently working on a fully-funded PhD project.
 My research explores aesthetic, ethical, and biopolitical issues.
-I am developing the notion of dressage whilst examining performance art, its documention and leftovers with a focus on horses and human from 1968.
+I am developing the notion of dressage whilst examining performance art, its documention and leftovers with a focus on horses and human, mainly from 1968.
 I tutor at the Drama, Theatre, and Dance department at Royal Holloway and at Kingston School of Art.
-I am the book and performance reviews editor of your PGR journal Platform at RHUL and I am involved in the editing process and cover design of Theatre Journal.
+I am currently the book and performance reviews editor of your PGR journal Platform at RHUL and I am involved in the editing process and cover design of Theatre Journal.
 Before commencing my PhD, I completed the Bavarian Elite Network MA programme Aisthesis as well as the MA in History of Art at UCL, and wrote and read for a BA in Journalism and Economics.